Bindi Irwin Snuggles With A Furry Friend At Australia Zoo

 Bindi Irwin snuggled with a furry friend in a new photo taken at the Australia Zoo.
-The wildlife conservationist shared the photo with Instagram where she was seen hugging a Koala Bear.
+The wildlife conservationist shared the photo with Instagram where she was seen hugging a koala bear.
 The beautiful creature appeared to cling to the former Dancing with the Stars winner in the pic.
-The image delighted her followers and was liked over 124,000 times and counting.
+The image delighted her followers and was liked over 124,000 times.

-In the image, Bindi was seen looking down and away from the camera.
+In the image, Bindi was looking down and away from the camera.
 Her blond hair was worn loose and long in the pic, hanging down over her left side and almost covering her eye.
 Bindi’s expression was serene.
 She had a half-smile on her face as her arms enveloped the stunning creature.
-She wore her uniform from the zoo which consisted of a khaki shirt and shorts.
+She wore her uniform from the zoo, which consisted of a khaki shirt and shorts.
 Her sleeves were rolled up in the image.

-The Koala Bear named Milo hugged her in what appeared to be a gesture of affection.
+The koala bear named Milo hugged her in what appeared to be a gesture of affection.
 The animal’s face could not be seen in the image.
 Bindi held him from the bottom of his body as he wrapped his arms around her neck.

 The feel-good photo received hundreds of comments from her followers and fans, who appreciated the work the family continued to do for wildlife at the Australia Zoo, which was started by Bindi’s late father, Steve Irwin, in 1970.